 - P.O.
 Box 1663 MS M996

 - (505) 667-0216

 LANL monitors many different pathways in order to assess their impact on workers, the public, animals, and plants.
 We monitor the air around the Laboratory to ensure our operations are not affecting the air of nearby communities.

 The Laboratory expects to emit certain chemical substances to the air based on the materials that are used at each facility.
-Like similiar facilities, LANL has the potential to emit carbon monoxide, sulfer dioxide, nitrogen oxides, volatile organic compounds, and suspended particulate matter.
+Like similar facilities, LANL has the potential to emit carbon monoxide, sulfur dioxide, nitrogen oxides, volatile organic compounds, and suspended particulate matter.

 For more than a decade, monitoring reports have confirmed that the Lab is releasing no air emissions higher than regulations allow.

 AIRNET stations monitor 24 hours a day, 365 days of the year.
 Particulates are collected on a filter and analyzed every two weeks for identification of analytes and assessment of the potential impact on the public.

 Emissions measurement is the process of monitoring materials vented from buildings.
 Air samples are taken from building exhaust units, called stacks, and are then analyzed for particulate matter, tritium, and radioactive gases and vapors.